Jacques Rogozinski: Biography

 He arrived in Mexico with a refugee status from United Nations for World War II (laissez-passer) the same status as his parents.
 He was born in Paris-France, on 8 October 1950.
 His parents are of Polish descent, survivors of Nazi concentration camps during the Holocaust in World War II.
 They emigrated to Mexico when he was 10 months old and obtained Mexican nationality through the naturalization process at age 31.
 The only nationality that he has ever had has been the Mexican nationality, in France a person is not granted the nationality by birth.

 Throughout his academic career he received several awards, the first one at a very young age in 1974, as the "Best Student in Mexico" granted by the President of Mexico Luis Echeverria.

-He holds a degree in business administration from the Autonomous Technological Institute of Mexico (1974) and a master's degree and PhD in economics from the University of Colorado.
+He holds a degree in business administration from the Instituto Tecnológico Autónomo de México (1974) and a master's degree and PhD in economics from the University of Colorado Boulder.